sw1zpwr/whitebit-api/Private/http-private-v4-main-doc.md

 `Ask` - sell order

-`Limit order` - to place this order, you need to fill the 'Price' and 'Amount' fields.
+`Limit order` - to place this order, you need to fill in the 'Price' and 'Amount' fields.
 If this order finds a corresponding order on the opposite side, it will be executed.
 Otherwise it will be placed into the orderbook.

 `Fiat` - is a currency (a medium of exchange) established as money, often by government regulation, but that does not have intrinsic value (value independent of the nominal value, such as a precious metal might have).

 `Provider` - fiat currencies has different providers that helps people making deposits and withdraws by bank transfers.

-`Multinetwork` - cryptocurrency like USDT obtained in different networks, like: OMNI, Tron, Ethereum etc. If we need to make deposits and withdraws on for example on USDT we need to choose the network.
+`Multinetwork` - cryptocurrency like USDT obtained in different networks, like: OMNI, Tron, Ethereum etc. Network should be selected in order to make a deposit or withdraw.

-`Main balance` - balance on exchange that accept deposits and withdraws.
+`Main balance` - balance on exchange that accepts deposits and/or withdraws.

 `Memo` - some currencies like XLM can create only one address for exchange.
-So for detecting witch transaction is your exchanges use additional data - memo.
+So for detecting which transaction is yours exchanges uses additional data - memo.

 ___